Rocketman0418/AI_Rocket_v3.6/AI_AGENT_USER_IDENTITY_FIX.md

 ## Problem

-The AI (new) Agent node is hallucinating names when formulating search queries.
+The AI Agent node is hallucinating names when formulating search queries.

 **Example:**
 - **User input:** "From our most recent L10 meeting, please provide a detailed list of action items that **I** need to complete..."